robang74/redfishos/Olf0/README.md

 This requires the Android runtime environment ("Android App Support" / AlienDalvik) being installed and running, which is only available for paid SailfishX licenses.

 - Note that installing APKs on SailfishOS does not require "Untrusted sources" enabled, because the Android runtime environment with all its installed APKs is separated from the SailfishOS installation proper and its native apps.

-- Also note that APKs (Android apps) must be built for the ARMv7-A architecture (32 bit), because SailfishOS currently still solely uses 32 bit user space binaries.<br />
+- Also note that APKs (Android apps) must be built for the ARMv7-A architecture (32 bit), because SailfishOS currently still solely uses 32 bit user space binaries.

 Only SailfishOS (≥ 4.1.0) on an Xperia 10 II or III (out of the officially supported models) offers the ability to install and execute native apps (RPMs) and APKs (Android apps) for ARMv8-A ("aarch64", 64 bit).

 ---